 However, be careful with this as if your monstera is a few metres tall this can severely hurt your back.
 One way to know for sure whether your Monstera needs watering is by using a moisture meter.
 You just pop them into the soil and it’ll tell you how damp or dry the potting mix is.
 We recommend this one from Amazon.

 If you find that your monstera feels very dry, water it a little every other day for a week.
 Your first instinct might be to give it loads of water straight away but this can actually be harmful to your monstera if the soil goes from one extreme to the other.
-Instead, you want to reintroduce frequent watering for a week or two and this should solve the problem.
+Instead, you want to reintroduce frequent watering for a week or two and this should stop your Monstera from drooping so much!

 If you find yourself often forgetting to water your Monstera, then a self-watering pot might be the thing for you.
-It will water your Monstera for you and avoid any risk of under or overwatering.
+It will water your Monstera for you and avoid any risk of under or overwatering and consequent drooping leaves.
 We have found this one from Amazon to work really well!

 If your Monstera is in a plastic pot, we also recommend switching this out to a terracotta or clay pot.
-These allow some of the excess water to evaporate out of the sides of the pot.
+These allow some of the excess water to evaporate out of the sides of the pot which helps avoid drooping leaves caused by root rot.
 We love these terracotta pots from Amazon.

 If the soil isn’t particularly dry, it could be a lack of humidity that is causing your monstera’s leaves to droop.
 Swiss Cheese Plants like quite humid environments and can struggle in homes with dry air.
 This can be especially damaging in winter months when we often have the heating on for several hours a day.
 A lack of humidity in the air can cause the leaves to be a little limp and droop down.
 There are several ways you can increase the humidity for your monstera: